MirageNet/Mirage/doc/docs/general/getting-started.md

 }
 ```

-Example if server authority is going to be used.
+For example, if server authority is going to be used.

 ```cs
 using UnityEngine;